Why does a Time Tracker balance change without transactions?

 Updated by Daniel Sjögren

-If a Time Tracker changes suddenly, it’s usually due to schedule items existing in previous time periods which have not yet been transferred to payroll.
+If a Time Tracker changes suddenly, it’s usually due to schedule items existing in previous time periods that have not yet been transferred to payroll.

 A Time Tracker will count the last updated period and 60 days backward in time, counting from today's date.
-This means that if you have any items within the past 60 days from the current day (or the day currently displayed in the time card) which have not been transferred to payroll your Time Tracker will display the wrong amount of hours.
+This means that if you have any items within the past 60 days from the current day (or the day currently displayed in the time card) that have not been transferred to payroll, your Time Tracker will display the incorrect amount of hours.

 To resolve this, please make sure to do a definitive transfer to payroll in order to update.
 Afterward, your Time Trackers should display the correct amount of hours.